Grants

 Knowledge Sharing: Promoting the exchange of best practices and innovative techniques in ophthalmology.

-To facilitate geographical distribution the grants are allocated in equal numbers by the eligible countries.
+To facilitate geographical distribution the grants are allocated in equal numbers by the eligible countries where possible.

 SOE Teacher Grants

-SOE aims to create strong connections among ophthalmic educators and teaching institutions across Europe.
-By facilitating these exchanges, SOE hopes to stimulate ongoing collaboration and sharing of knowledge.
-SOE offers approximately 10 grants annually for teaching educators.
+SOE aims to foster strong connections among ophthalmic educators and teaching institutions across Europe.
+By facilitating these exchanges, SOE encourages ongoing collaboration and knowledge sharing among educators.
+Each year, SOE offers approximately 10 grants to support teaching educators.